lonelycode/tyk-io-site-content/v1.8/api-management/transformations.md

                 }
             ]
     }

 Now Tyk keys that you create with an Access Definition rule that is set to this API and version, can have quotas, throttling and access checks applied without needing to add any new code or functionality to your existing API.

 #### Using Meta Data from a key object in header transforms

 It is possible to inject information that is carried within the user session object into the header space as well.
-Each token or key has an attached session object which contains a `meta_data` field, this is a key/value map that allows for dynamic middleware and other compoennts to intelligently act on identity information from the inbound request without exposing it.
+Each token or key has an attached session object which contains a `meta_data` field, this is a key/value map that allows for dynamic middleware and other components to intelligently act on identity information from the inbound request without exposing it.

 To use this data in your header transform simply access the special `$tyk_meta` namespace, here is a working example: